-• Freehold buildings - 50 years
+Freehold buildings - 50 years

-• Buildings Refurbishments - 10 years
+Buildings Refurbishments - 10 years

-• Fixtures, fittings and equipment - 10 years
+Fixtures, fittings and equipment - 10 years

-• Motor Vehicles - 5 years
+Motor Vehicles - 5 years

-• Computer Network & Wifi - 5 years
+Computer Hardware - 5 years

-• Computer Equipment - 3 years

 Assets in the course of construction are included at cost.
 Depreciation on these assets is not charged until they are brought into use.